Paulmait/naturinex-app/USER_PROFILE_NAVIGATION_FIX.md

 ## 🎉 **Result**

-The MediScan app now provides a complete, professional user experience with:
+The Naturinex app now provides a complete, professional user experience with:
 - ✅ **Proper onboarding flow** that only shows once
 - ✅ **Full navigation system** with 4 functional tabs
 - ✅ **Complete profile management** with user data display